tsuereth/glog/content/post/2018/12/02_crosscode.md

 CrossCode's combat was always tactically demanding, even in the early game; but around the end of Chapter 8, that demand became intensely disrespectful of my time.
 I'm talking about encounters - both bosses and otherwise - with multiple phases over several minutes, that you have to restart from scratch if you die at the end.
 Encounters where a <i>single</i> slip-up may mean death, and the game will ask you to flawlessly repeat the last five minutes all over again.

-For people who really like character-action games, this might not be a problem; like a {{% game "Devil May Cry" %}}DMC{{% /game %}} or {{% game "Bayonetta" %}}Bayonetta{{% /game %}}, CrossCode continues to challenge you to perfect your techniques, all the way to the end.
+For people who really like character-action games, this might not be a problem; like a [DMC](game:Devil May Cry) or <game:Bayonetta>, CrossCode continues to challenge you to perfect your techniques, all the way to the end.
 These techniques include not only finely honing your attack, evade, and block timings, but also exploiting "buffs" from consumable items, and gathering rare materials for equipment crafting (to surpass the gear you can buy).

 But because of the frustrating die-and-retry repetition of these late-game encounters - and, perhaps, because I had become exhausted by the game already - I didn't rise to those challenges.
 I hit a wall, I think it was a fight with multiple Blue Rays?, and had just had enough; so I turned the game's difficulty sliders all the way down.